Prove Your Dental Malpractice Case

 3. Meet Preliminary Requirements

 Your state may have laws regarding additional prerequisites before you can move forward.
 For instance, in some states, it may be in your best interest to first seek a favorable decision from the relevant board of dentistry.
-Others may require you to seek an affidavit from another health care professional that confirms you have legitimate cause for filing a complaint.
+Others may require you to seek an affidavit from another healthcare professional that confirms you have legitimate cause for filing a complaint.

 4. File the Complaint

 An attorney can assist you with the necessary paperwork for filing a complaint with the court.
-The dental professional then has a period of time to respond to the complaint, which usually ranges from 20 to 30 days.
+The dental professional then has a period to respond to the complaint, which usually ranges from 20 to 30 days.

 5. Exchange Discovery

 At this stage, parties in the case need to share records related to the case.
-This may include not just written medical documents but also expert testimony, witness statements, photo evidence and a full write-up of all the resulting expenses.
+This may include not just written medical documents but also expert testimony, witness statements, photo evidence, and a full write-up of all the resulting expenses.

 6. Resolve the Case

-Most cases settle outside of court, because dentists do not want scandal associated with their practices.
+Most cases settle outside of court because dentists do not want scandal associated with their practices.
 However, if the insurance companies choose to put up a fight, it could drag out the settlement process.
 The case might even go to trial.
 If it does end up in court, your attorney can represent you to increase your chances of a favorable outcome.

 Do You Need To Hire an Experienced Local Attorney?